Runneth-Over-Studio/Workstation/readme.md

 - **Inkscape** - Vector Graphics
 - **Krita** - Raster Art
 - **Flameshot** - Screenshot Utility

+You can safely re-run the script at any time.
+Installed packages and Flatpaks are skipped automatically, and your existing VS Code settings are merged non-destructively with backups created in ~/.config/Code/User/.

 ## Running Directly from GitHub
 You can run the setup script directly from this repository without cloning it locally.